-According to the University of Maryland Medical Center, “Slippery elm contains mucilage, a substance that becomes a slick gel when mixed with water.
+According to Penn State Medical Center, “Slippery elm contains mucilage, a substance that becomes a slick gel when mixed with water.
 It coats and soothes the mouth, throat, stomach, and intestines.”

 In addition to adding some flavor, warming herbs such as ginger have long been used as a sore throat remedy.